 When you take a stand, ensure the world around you echoes it.

-And when you build leverage, don’t wait for calm – build it into the storm.
+And when you build leverage, don’t wait for calm – build your leverage inside the storm.

 In high-level business negotiations, the same principle applies.